Can I Get a Michigan Medical Marijuana Card for Tourette's Syndrome?

 Evidence base

 Müller-Vahl and colleagues at Hannover Medical School in Germany have conducted the most influential cannabis-in-Tourette research.
-Two small RCTs (Müller-Vahl 2002, 2003) demonstrated statistically significant reductions in tic severity with THC compared to placebo.
-Subsequent observational studies have generally supported these findings.
-Sample sizes remain small but the evidence is unusual among off-label cannabis indications for being placebo-controlled.
+Two small early RCTs (Müller-Vahl 2002, 2003) showed reductions in tic severity with THC compared to placebo.
+However, the larger and more recent CANNA-TICS multicenter RCT (Müller-Vahl 2023) did not meet its primary endpoint, so the evidence base remains contested.
+Cannabis may help selected treatment-resistant patients but is not a first-line therapy.

 Michigan certification requirements